The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

-Legacy-and-mobility oriented options: the “upgrade” features help with aging-in-place planning.
+Legacy- and mobility-oriented options: the “upgrade” features support aging-in-place planning.

 Cons / Caveats